MicrosoftDocs/windows-itpro-docs/windows/security/information-protection/personal-data-encryption.md

 Unlike BitLocker which releases data encryption keys at boot, PDE does not release data encryption keys until a user logs in via Windows Hello for Business.
 Users will only be able to access their PDE encrypted files once they have signed into Windows using Windows Hello for Business.
 Users will not have access to their PDE encrypted files if they have signed into Windows via a password instead of Windows Hello for Business biometric or PIN.
 Users will also not have access to their PDE encrypted files if they are not signed in locally and are trying to access them through alternate methods such as network UNC paths or a Remote Desktop session.
 Files will also not be accessible to other users on the device even if they are signed in via Windows Hello for Business and have permissions to navigate to the PDE encrypted files.

 > [!NOTE]
 > PDE is currently only available to developers via [APIs](/uwp/api/windows.security.dataprotection.userdataprotectionmanager.md).
-There is no user interface in Windows or administrative policies that can be pushed to devices to encrypt files via PDE.
+There is no user interface in Windows to encrypt files via PDE.
+There are also no policies that can be deployed to devices via MDM to encrypt files via PDE.

 ## Prerequisites